ethandmd/mcmesh/README.md

 ## Who
 author: Ethan

+collaborators:<br/>
+Thomas (testing on Arch & code review), Henry (testing on Fedora). <br/>
+*all testing happened on x86_64 machine with intel wifi cards, and raspberrypi 3/4 with RTL8812au USB Alfa Wireless chipset for monitor mode, standard Broadcomm chipset for regular capture.

 ## What
 This program is a limited link layer packet capture mechanism written in C, relying on generic netlink and libpcap.
-There are two principle methods with which to run this program, either running packet capture mechanism on a network interface in managed mode (parse ethernet frames), or on a monitor mode wireless interface (parse 802.11 frames.
-For non-monitor mode packet capture, this program just blindly reads ethernet frames (granted using some conveniance of libpcap instead of my secondary implementation with packet sockets), and prints the source's hardware address, destination's hardware address, and the (IP) Layer 3 protocol used, should further packet parsing be desired.
+There are two principle methods with which to run this program, either running packet capture mechanism on a network interface in managed mode (parse ethernet frames), or on a monitor mode wireless interface (parse 802.11 frames).
+For non-monitor mode packet capture, this program just blindly reads ethernet frames (granted using some conveniance of libpcap instead of my initial implementation with packet sockets), and prints the source's hardware address, destination's hardware address, and the (IP) Layer 3 protocol used, should further packet parsing be desired.
 Monitor mode capture is more interesting, and took more investigating to figure out (still not quite a 100% solution, frankly).
 Before I go any further, some background on the Linux wireless subsystem is required.
 Starting in 2009, Johannes Berg took control of the linux wifi stack, and implemented (roughly) the following:
 ```
             mcmesh              (user)
               |